03axdov/www.mediareviewr.com/README.md

   - Working with AWS
   - Hosting websites

 The code is definitely a bit messy, though my programming has developed quite a lot since this project.
+Additionally, the infinite scroll mechanic is currently a bit wonky, causing some points to jump.

 # Functionality
 ## Accounts: